HannimalCrackers/DHUM_73000/007_workinprogress.md

     * [StackExchange source](https://apple.stackexchange.com/questions/236213/renaming-files-names-in-bulk-any-smarter-solution)

 &nbsp;
-* In Google Cloud Vision API setup.
+* Google Cloud Vision API setup.
 Created sample app in tutorial.
 Downloading Google Cloud SDK.
 Need Python 2.7.0 first.
 Downloading that.
 Oh ok, should be 2.7.13.
+Downloading that.

 &nbsp;
 * Downloaded Google Cloud SDK.
 Now I'm back in terminal.
 Does this all happen in Terminal?
 It's 1:00am on technically-Saturday and my life just got complicated.
 Calling it a night soon.